gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 hands with someone Erileine didn't know.
 "My maere would have a dog!"

 Razi shook his head.  "*Masa il-kutna duttaqun as saa.* Have I taught you that yet?
 It is Karabandi.
 It means, fill your water jars, a storm is coming."

 Erileine looked around.
 No one was smiling.
-Everyone's voice had an edge---not the customary mock-scandalized market-day edge, but something harsher.
+Everyone's voice had an edge–not the customary mock-scandalized market-day edge, but something harsher.
 He suddenly remembered his papaere's stories about his teacher, who had lived through the siege of Armaq.
 "Once the last of the cats were gone, people ate rats," Vurt told his wide-eyed granddaughter one evening when Erileine's parents were safely out of earshot.
-"And when the rats were gone, they ate each other, one mouthful at a time..."
+"And when the rats were gone, they ate each other, one mouthful at a time…"

 "You think there's going to be a storm?" the bosun asked, having heard only the bookster's last few words.

 "*La*, perhaps when we reach the mountains," Razi replied.
-"If we have to go higher to get over them, would we not---*teh!*" Without warning, he lunged forward to catch a grimy collar.
+"If we have to go higher to get over them, would we not–*teh!*" Without warning, he lunged forward to catch a grimy collar.

 "Ow!"
 A small figure struggled furiously, trying to slip out of the